yiyunxu/CSS143B-HW6-Map-TextSearchEngine/readme.md

     - Assigned: 2/27/2020
     - Due: 3/4/2020 Wednesday 11:59pm

-### Submission
+### Work and Submission

-- Put your solutions (all .java) into a folder.
-- Zip this folder into a single file and submit through canvas.
-- The naming format is used for grading script and you will receive **ZERO** point if this is not followed.
+- Check out this repo to your own repo (much like what you did for the quiz)
+- Make changes and commits as needed
+- Once done, send the repo url through canvas
+- DO NOT MAKE UPDATE TO YOUR REPO **AFTER** DUE DATE OR ZERO POINT IS GIVEN

 ## Design and Implement a mini text search engine (100pt)